akuan1234/ARNet-v2/README.md

     +   [COD Results (Google Drive)]
     +   [SOD Results (Google Drive)]
     +   [Polyp Results (Google Drive)]

+** To comply with the double - blind review policy, we have temporarily removed the Google Drive sharing link that contains the authors' account information.

 ### Evaluation Script
 We provide a simple script to reproduce the quantitative results.